mrmccormack/tabris-gitbook/best-practices/naming-conventions.md

 # Naming Conventions

+# Tip and Tricks

+- this is a tip

 ## Widgets

 Generally, if there is on only one Widget in an app, just use the full name